WAVE

 Software development has never been more important: it now pervades virtually every aspect of society.
 However, organizations are struggling to find enough skilled developers resulting in an unmet need for code that works.
 Low-code and no-code (LC/NC) development tools enable the rapid deployment of powerful computerized functionalities without the need for a developer to have deep knowledge of the underlying platform or of computer science, thereby overcoming many of the challenges faced by organisations in terms of acquiring legions of expert developers, which do not exist on the job market.

-R@ISE Partners
+WAVE Partners

 three years in the context of the co-design of the new model of industry-academia

 collaboration.
-Many of the traits of the R@ISE research program in terms of choice of topics and their
+Many of the traits of the research program in terms of choice of topics and their

 priorities have been co-developed.
 We look very much forward to finally be able to hire the

-young researchers, explore these and further new ideas, test them in practice in the R@ISE
+young researchers, explore these and further new ideas, test them in practice in the

-software platform in collaboration with the partners
+software platform in collaboration with the partners.

 John Collison